• Skip to main content

 Day 1

-Peel peaches and chop into pieces (including the pieces with the stone in it, of the stones themsleves if the peaches are freestone).
+Peel the peaches and chop into pieces (including the pieces with the stone in it, of the stones themsleves if the peaches are freestone).

 Place the peach pieces into a baking tray and sprinkle sugar over top.
+Cover and place in the fridge overnight.

 Day 2

+The next day, the sugar will have dissolved, leaving a syrup.
 Pour the syrup into a saucepan and place the peach pieces which include the stone into the syrup (or just the stones if using freestone peaches).
+Set aside the other peach pieces.

 Boil the syrup for 10 minutes before removing the peach pieces with stones, or stones, and discarding.
+Add the peach pieces you set aside earlier into the saucepan.
+Stir and bring to a simmer.

 Simmer for 10-15 minutes or until peach pieces start to become more translucent.
+Stir the mixture form time to time as it cooks.

 Once the jam thickens enough to leave an empty trail behind the spoon, you also know it's ready.

-The lemon juice helps to thicken the jam mixture, is a preserver and adds another element of flavour.
+Add the salt and lemon juice and simmer for another 2-3 minutes.
+(The lemon juice helps to thicken the jam mixture, is a preserver and adds another element of flavour.
+The salt also enhances the flavour and sweetness of the jam.)

 Mash jam with a potato masher if the jam is still too chunky.

-Pour into a sterilised jar and seal.
+Pour into a sterilised jar and seal with the lid.

 peach jam in bowl with spoon.